-The IRS continues to use Enforced Collection when it comes to unpaid payroll taxes and unfiled payroll returns.
-Enforced Collection can include a levy on the assets of the business, including the accounts receivable, equipment, automobiles, and the bank account.
-The IRS can also close a business for non-payment of payroll taxes.
-If the business is closed or files for bankruptcy protection, the IRS will look to the owner of the business for collection.
+The IRS continues to use enforced collection when it comes to unpaid payroll taxes and unfiled payroll returns.
+Enforced collection can include levying a company’s accounts receivable, equipment, automobiles, and bank accounts.
+The IRS can also close a business for non-payment of payroll taxes; and, if the business is already closed or has filed for bankruptcy protection, the IRS can look to the owner of the business for collection.

 In the case of a corporation, the IRS will look to the person responsible for paying the payroll taxes to collect the unpaid trust funds.
 This is known as the Trust Fund Recovery Penalty.

 For many businesses, facing financial strain can result in payroll taxes not being paid and payroll returns not being filed on time.
 Unfortunately, these are among the worst things that can happen when a business falls on hard times.

 What Happens When a Business Fails to Pay Payroll Taxes or File Payroll Returns

 When a business fails to pay payroll taxes on time, penalties and interest start to accrue.
 If the business also fails to timely file its payroll returns, the penalties increase substantially.

 Failure to file a return on time can trigger penalties of five percent per month up to a maximum of 25 percent of the amount due.
 Add that to other penalties and compounded interest, and you can have a very serious tax problem.

 Businesses that are unable to pay in full generally have three options to settle their payroll tax debt: (i) seeking currently non-collectible status, (ii) negotiating an Offer in Compromise, and (iii) negotiating an installment agreement.